castro-gzlz/mr-plotter/README.md

 ## Installation & Requirements

 Just **clone or download** this folder into your computer.
 All the dependencies used are very well-known and probably you already have them installed in a recent version compatible with *mr-plotter*.
-However, if this is not the case, you can just enter the folder via terminal type
+However, if this is not the case, you can just enter the folder via terminal and type

 ```
 pip install -r requirements.txt
 ```
+mr-plotter is extremelly easy to install!
+If you have any problems please drop me and issue [here] (https://github.com/castro-gzlz/mr-plotter/issues)